hoffmangroup/segway/doc/segway.rst

 .. important::

-  The resolution feature is not implemented in the current Segway
+  The resolution feature is not implemented for posterior use in the Segway
   |version| release.

 In order to speed up the inference process, you may downsample the